SwissalpS/spectator_mode/README.md

 Moderators are kept breathing when observing via '/watch' command.
 Other mods can override this to add more functionality: `spectator_mode.keep_allive(name_watcher)`.

+`spectator_mode.on_respawnplayer(watcher)` can be overriden to adjust what happens when an attached player dies and respawns.
+Without change, the observer is detached for a split second then re-atached.

 ## Copyright

 Original mod DWTFYW Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>